jtkovacs/jtkovacs.github.io/refs/notes/data-mining.md

 Per Sharda et al. (2014):

-1. Model development AKA training: "a collection of input data, including the actual class labels, is used ... [and] the model is trained"
+1. **Model development AKA training:** "a collection of input data, including the actual class labels, is used ... [and] the model is trained"
-2. Model testing: "the model is tested against the holdout sample for accuracy assessment ..."
+2. **Model testing:** "the model is tested against the holdout sample for accuracy assessment ..."
-3. Model deployment: "... and eventually deployed for actual use"
+3. **Model deployment:** "... and eventually deployed for actual use"

 ##### Training approaches

-- Simple split
-- k-fold cross-validation AKA rotation estimation
-- leave-one-out
-- bootstrapping
-- jackknifing
+Per Sharda et al. (2014, pp. 174-175):

+- **Simple split** AKA holdout AKA: two mutually-exclusive sets, typically 2/3 training data
+    - "[If] the classifier is an artificial neural network ... the data is partitioned into three mutually exclusive subsets: training, validation, and testing ... to prevent over-fitting"
+    - Partitioning can be random or stratified; in either case there is bias (if the classification variable isn't distributed normally), but less in the latter
+- **k-fold cross-validation (CVA)** AKA rotation estimation: "the complete dataset is randomly split into k mutually exclusive datasets of approximately equal size.
+The classification model is trained and tested k times.
+Each time it is trained on all but one fold and then tested on the remaining single fold.
+The cross-validation estimate of the overall accuracy of a model is calculated by simply averaging the k individual accuracy measures."
+- **Leave-one-out:** "similar to k-fold cross-validation where the k takes the value of 1; that is, every data point is used for testing once on as many models developed as there are number of data points. [???????]
+This is a time-consuming methodology, but sometimes for small data sets it is a viable option."
+- **Bootstrapping:** "fixed number of instances from the original data are sampled (with replacement) for training and the rest of the data set is used for testing.
+This process is repeated as many times as desired."
+- **Jackknifing:** "similar to the leave-one-out methodology ... accuracy is calculated by leaving one sample out at each iteration of the estimation process."

 #### Evaluating classification models